 Signage and Advertising: The Concessionaire will be prohibited from displaying, placing or permitting the display or placement of advertisements without the prior written approval of PPA and Parks.
 The display or placement of tobacco, electronic cigarette, or non-tobacco smoking product advertising shall not be permitted.
-The display or placement of advertising of alcoholic beverages shall not be permitted but the Picnic House Concessionaire may display signage approved by Parks and PPA setting forth its offerings of alcoholic beverages.
+The display or placement of advertising of alcoholic beverages shall not be permitted but the Parade Ground.
+Concessionaire may display signage approved by Parks and PPA setting forth its offerings of alcoholic beverages.
 Any and all signage is subject to Parks & PPA's prior written approval.
 The design and placement of all signage, including signage which includes Concessionaire's name, trade name(s) and/or logos, is subject to Parks & PPA's prior written approval.
 Any prohibited material displayed or placed shall be immediately removed by the Concessionaire upon notice from PPA or Parks at Concessionaire's sole cost and expense.

-Internal Controls: Throughout the term of the Sublicense, the Concessionaire will be required to maintain a revenue control system to ensure the accurate and complete recording of all revenues, in a form and manner acceptable to PPA & Parks.
-The Concessionaire must also establish a dedicated bank account for all deposits related to this concession's revenue.
+Internal Controls: Throughout the License term, the concessionaire will be required to maintain a revenue control system to ensure the accurate and complete recording of all revenues, in a form and manner acceptable to the City.
+This revenue control system must maintain detailed sales information from each sales transaction.
+Specifically, sales information must be recorded electronically, via a computerized point-of-sale system, and must include, but is not limited to, details on each sales transaction, the item(s) sold, time, date of sale and price of the item sold.
+The concessionaire must also establish a dedicated bank account for all deposits related to this concession's revenue.
 All accounting and internal control related records shall be maintained for a minimum of ten (10) years from the date of creation of the record.

-Utilities (Picnic House Concession): PPA makes no representations regarding the adequacy of utilities currently in place at the Picnic House Concession.
+Utilities: PPA makes no representations regarding the adequacy of utilities currently in place at the Parade Ground Concession.
 The concessionaire may be required to connect to and/or upgrade any existing utility service or create a new utility system, and obtain the appropriate permits and approvals.
 This includes establishing a dedicated meter and/or submeter that captures electricity usage on the licensed premises and an account with Con Edison (or other relevant providers) as appropriate.
 The concessionaire will be required to pay for any and all utility costs connected with the operation of this concession during the License term.
 These utility costs include, but are not limited to, paying all water and sewer charges that the New York City Department of Environmental Protection ("DEP") assesses for water usage.
 Concessionaire is strictly prohibited from unauthorized use of utilities used, operated or owned by the City.